tokenring-ai/scripting/README.md

 ## Inspiration

-The creation of this package was inspired by the [mlld](https://github.com/mlld-lang/mlld) project, which provides a modular llm scripting language, bringing software engineering to LLM workflows: modularity, versioning, and reproducibility.
+The scripting operators used in this package were inspired by the [mlld](https://github.com/mlld-lang/mlld) project, which provides a modular llm scripting language, bringing software engineering to LLM workflows: modularity, versioning, and reproducibility.